> Signalized Pedestrian Beacon page Banner

 After the crosswalk signal counts down allowing for safe crossing, the lights turn off.
 Drivers can proceed if the crosswalk is clear and the lights go dark.
 The signal remains dark until a pedestrian activates the signal again.

 View and share the video to learn about how to use these safety devices.
+Additionally, visit the County GIS map showing where the beacons have been placed along with other pedestrian and bicycle safey measures.

 Completed hybrid pedestrian beacon installations have been added to the following locations: